-Broadly speaking, there are two main types of corporate debt – loans and bonds.
-Loans are where a company borrows an agreed amount of money from a bank (or other financial institution), with an agreed interest rate payable until the loan is fully repaid.
-In this sense corporate loans operate fundamentally the same as consumer loans.
+Types of financingBroadly speaking, there are two main types of corporate debt: loans and bonds.
+In case of a loan, a company borrows an agreed amount of money from a bank or other financial institution, with an agreed interest rate payable until the loan is fully repaid.
+In this sense corporate loans operate fundamentally in the same way as consumer loans.
 Importantly, loans cannot be openly traded on financial markets.
-Bonds, on the other hand, can be thought of as a promise repay a fixed amount of money on a certain date that is sold to investors.
+Bonds can be thought of as a promise to repay a fixed amount of money on a certain date that is sold to investors.
 Once issued by a company, bonds can then be openly traded on financial markets.
-The date for repayment is called the maturity date, with the company making regular interest payments to whoever holds the bond until then.
+The date for repayment is called the maturity date, with the company making regular interest payments to the bond owner until then.
 Generally, the interest rate is lower for bonds than loans.
 While bonds are the most common financing instrument in the United States, in China and the Euro area, the overwhelming majority of corporate debt is in the form of loans.
-Loans also comprise most of the credit issued from wealthier countries to companies in developing economies – although external debt remains a small portion of the total corporate debt in emerging markets.
+Loans also comprise most of the private sector debt in low and middle income countries.